CacheControl/json-rules-engine/docs/rules.md

 **options.name** : `[Any]` A way of naming your rules, allowing them to be easily identifiable in [Rule Results](#rule-results).
 This is usually of type `String`, but could also be `Object`, `Array`, or `Number`.
 Note that the name need not be unique, and that it has no impact on execution of the rule.

 **options.conditionConstructor**: [ConditionConstructor] - The condition constructor class to use when given condition options.
-Allows for custom conditions to be created by specifying a new condition constructor. (default: new ConditionConstructor)
+Allows for custom conditions to be created by specifying a new condition constructor. (default: new TopLevelConditionConstructor())

 ### setConditions(Array conditions)